Tracking Macros: A Way to Build Better Nutrition

 Step 3: Log your daily macros

-Once you have your tools ready, be it an old school food diary or a tracking app, the final step is to log your daily macros!
+Once you have your tools ready, be it an old-school food diary or a tracking app, the final step is to log your daily macros!
 To make this work, you actually have to keep track of every single thing you eat and drink each day...
 And we mean everything - healthy and unhealthy!
 Tracking even the unhealthy stuff will give you a better sense of the amount of food you eat that way next time you can adjust your approach to stay on track.
 You should try to be as accurate as possible by taking note of the serving sizes you eat.
-Also, make sure to include all ingredients, that means toppings, seasonings, cooking oils, etc. These might seem silly to track, but they can actually add a few grams of fat or carbs!
+Also, make sure to include all ingredients, which means toppings, seasonings, cooking oils, etc. These might seem silly to track, but they can actually add a few grams of fat or carbs!

 Now that you know everything about macronutrients and how to get started tracking them, we want to give you a few extra tips to help make it even easier for you to start!